Phallophobia: Scope

-In its broadest sense the term can be used metaphorically, for example in regards to pro-feminists.
+In its broadest sense, the term can be used metaphorically.
 However, in its narrower sense it has been described as a symptom that is more likely to be exhibited by women.
 In sources that appear to use it in the original sense, it is sometimes nuanced as a byproduct or hyponym of an aversion, dislike or fear of the protruding appendage resemblance of the male erection, and how this symbolizes an accompanying aggression or assertiveness.
 This may occur in an aesthetic setting, or in a sociological setting.
 Such an aversion is sometimes extended to an unattributable cognitive process while at other times men's self and own experience.
 In such a scenario, due to the essentiality of such reflexes for men, some correspondents have posited the feasibility of such a diagnosis if a man has relatively frequent nocturnal penile tumescence since he will probably not notice his erections then.
 In cultures that discuss the male genitalia as a singular unit, the phenomenon of castration anxiety may overlap with phallophobia from a linguistic standpoint.
 Although usually referring to ordinary erections, the term has also been used in toxicological and therapeutic contexts.